INDIANA

 (1780), near Collins

 Location of the first white settlement (1686) in Indiana.
-The French built a fort in 1704.
-In 1712 they built Fort Miamis (aka Fort St. Philippe) on the east bank of the St. Mary's River (at the present-day Sherman Ave.
+The French under Jean Baptiste Bissot, sieur de Vincennes, built a fortified trading post in 1704.
+In 1712 they built a new post (aka Fort St. Philippe) on the east bank of the St. Mary's River (at the present-day Sherman Ave.
 Bridge).
 Rebuilt in 1722.
-It burned down in 1747 and was rebuilt in 1750 on the east bank of the St. Joseph River at Delaware Ave. and St. Joseph Blvd.
-The British gained control in 1760 and called it Fort Miami.
-It was burned by Pontiac in 1763, but regained by the British for only a short while longer.
-A marker is at the second site.
+It was burned by British-allied Huron Indians in (June ?)
+1747, then was rebuilt in 1750 at a new site on the east bank of the St. Joseph River at Delaware Ave. and St. Joseph Blvd., near the Miami Indian village of Kekionga.
+Attacked again in 1752.
+The British gained control in 1760.
+It was burned by Pontiac in 1763, but regained by the British in 1765 for only a short while, however the fort itself was never rebuilt.
+A marker is at the second site along the St. Joseph River.
+Also spelled Miami in some sources.

 Fort Wayne

-A Federal fort located on the St. Mary's River across from old Fort Miami.
-The original four-gun bastioned earthwork with barracks was located at present-day Clay and Berry Streets, with a seperate blockhouse by the river bank.
+A Federal fort located on the St. Mary's River, nearly across from the second Fort Miami site on the St. Joseph River.
+The original four-gun bastioned earthwork with barracks was located at present-day Clay and Berry Streets, with a separate blockhouse by the river bank.
 Rebuilt in 1800 adjacent to the original work as a stockade fort enclosing several buildings, with a blockhouse in the center of the north wall and blockhouses at the southern corners.
-Successfully withstood an Indian attack in 1812.
-Rebuilt again in 1815-16 as a square stockade with two blockhouses at opposite corners, located at Main and Clay Streets in Old Fort Park.
-The last structure was torn down in 1852.
-The present-day reconstructed fort is located in Guildin Park, restored to the 1816 period.
-It is owned by the city.
+The post became part of the Federal "Factory system" of Indian trading posts from July 1802 - 1812, with the Miami Indian Agency (outside the fort proper), also serving the Shawnee and Potawatomi and other local tribes.
+Successfully withstood a Potawatomi Indian attack and seige in August-September 1812, although the Indian Agency was burned down.
+Rebuilt again in 1815-16 as a square stockade with two blockhouses at opposite corners, located at Main and Clay Streets (the 0.2 acre Old Fort Park was created here in 1863).
+The last original structure of the fort was torn down in 1852.
+The present-day reconstructed fort is located on Spy Run Ave., restored to the 1816 period.
+It is owned and operated by the city.
+Parking and access through Headwaters Park at 333 South Clinton Street.

 (additional info provided by Stanley Schmitt)